 - Ensure you have cross-disciplinary financial modeling that shows both positive and negative outcomes;

 - Address the relational work that needs to be done in the Five Key Areas.

 Some exit planning processes will push forward with the entrepreneur alone, because it’s the fastest, cleanest route to closing the advisor’s desired transaction.
 In our experience, pushing forward without upfront stakeholder involvement is a time and opportunity vacuum for the entrepreneur.

-We get everyone involved at the beginning of the process.
-In fact, we only engage with businesses that will prioritize this phase.
+Our consulting services gets everyone involved at the beginning of the process through discovery.
+In fact, we only engage with small businesses and entrepreneurs that will prioritize this phase.
 Together we build a body of information – an accurate current capture of your strengths and your gaps – planning ahead and pre-empting anything that could stall the process in the future.
 In our experience, anything else is inefficient.

 Family business succession

 Move to G2

 Move to G4+